 Elaine Van Melle and colleagues outlined five essential components of CBE, which provide a reliable framework for evaluating whether a program is truly competency-based.
 Here’s a breakdown of these components and how each contributes to effective program design.

-2. Sequenced Progression of Competence
+2. Sequenced progression of competency acquisition

-3. Tailored Learning Experiences
+3. Tailored learning experiences

 4. Competency-Focused Instruction

 In CBE, instruction is purposefully aligned with defined competencies.
 Teachers diagnose each learner’s level and tailor their teaching interventions accordingly.
 Competency-focused instruction requires teachers to be aware of the curriculum’s blueprint and to direct their efforts toward closing any skill gaps in learners.
-In essence, teaching in CBE goes beyond delivering content—it’s about fostering progression through targeted support. - Programmatic assessment
+In essence, teaching in CBE goes beyond delivering content—it’s about fostering progression through targeted support.

 Unlike traditional high-stakes exams or retrospective assessments, CBE embraces a model of programmatic assessment.
 This involves a variety of low-stakes assessments gathered over time, providing a holistic view of a learner’s progress.
 Programmatic assessment relies on multiple observations in authentic clinical settings, allowing educators to assemble a reliable picture of the learner’s competence.
 CBE’s programmatic assessment often culminates in competency committees, which review each learner’s performance and make systematic decisions about their readiness for independent practice.

-How Does a Competency-Based Program Look in Practice?
+How does a Competency-Based Program look in practice?

 Programs that follow CBE principles might look familiar on the surface, but a closer look reveals distinct features:

-- Competency-Based teaching: Educators use principles of mastery learning, focusing on defined competencies and providing feedback to guide learners’ progress.
+• Competency-Based teaching: Educators use principles of mastery learning, focusing on defined competencies and providing feedback to guide learners’ progress.
 Teaching is highly intentional and aligns with the program’s competency framework.

-- Competency-Based assessment: Assessments are both “of learning” and “for learning,” emphasizing frequent, low-stakes observations.
-Data from these assessments is used to guide learners in real-time, providing coaching opportunities and meaningful feedback that support their growth.
+• Competency-Based assessment: Assessments are both “of learning” and “for learning,” emphasizing frequent, low-stakes observations.
+Data from these assessments is used to guide learners in real time, providing coaching opportunities and meaningful feedback that support their growth.

-- Curriculum blueprinting: Competency-based programs use blueprints that map experiences to required competencies.
+• Curriculum blueprinting: Competency-based programs use blueprints that map experiences to required competencies.
 Teachers and administrators alike understand how each learning activity contributes to the program’s goals, ensuring that the curriculum is both intentional and comprehensive.

 Implementing CBE in Health Professions Education